 2. Let them go first.

 Whether it is before a game, at half-time, after a game is over, during scouting reports, and in the film room, remember that you do not always have to be the first person to speak!
 Let your team offer their thoughts and analysis.
 Just like the lead dogs on a sled dog team, they are the ones out front seeing, feeling, and smelling what is going on!

 3. Let them lead.

 Let them run a drill, a practice, or a film session.
 You, like the All-Blacks Coach Graham Henry, are still coaching when you are acting as a resource for them to help guide the team by seeing the big picture.
 On the sled dog team, it is up to the lead dogs to keep the others on the path ahead.
 The musher is not constantly talking them through every turn!
 A player’s perspective and perception, while not always right, is incredibly important to listen to and understand.

 Empowering > Overpowering

 “I can’t play the game for you!”

 I have said this line before, and I know that other coaches have said it as well!
 The truth is that not only can we not play the game for them, we shouldn’t even want to.
 Still, I see coaches over-coaching so much that I think if they could throw on a jersey, they would.
-We need to accept our role, and accept the truth that to be a great leader, we must surrender control to the people we are leading.
+We need to accept our role, and accept the truth that to be a great leader, we must give control to the people we are leading.